 From Fludir, we made our way back to Reykjavik with a stop over at Seljalandsfoss Waterfall and a cheeky last visit to the Blue Lagoon.
 Relaxed and floppy, we came back to the city – not without a quick stop to pet the majestic Icelandic horses! – and traded our rental car for a City Card to explore the many outdoor thermal pools and the excellent vegan food scene (article coming soon!)

 Have you been to Iceland?
 I still can’t wrap my head around everything that I saw!
+Top tip is to pack for all seasons because you never know what you’ll get, so check out these handy Iceland packing tips!

 For more Iceland South Coast daytrip ideas, check out my friend Danielle’s guide!